Chair and CEO statement

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 Internal evaluation of the Board, the Committees and individual Directors is seen as an important next step in the development of the Board and one that is addressed.
 An annual operational review of all members of the Board is undertaken, in which their performance is evaluated, and development needs identified and actions to be taken agreed.
-Executive and Non-executive Directors are subject to re-election intervals as prescribed in the Company’s Articles of Incorporation.
+Executive and Non-Executive Directors are subject to re-election intervals as prescribed in the Company’s Articles of Incorporation.
 At each Annual General Meeting one-third of the Directors who are subject to retirement by rotation shall retire from office.
 They can then offer themselves for re-election.

 8. Promote a corporate culture that is based on ethical values and behaviours

 The Company is committed to complying with all applicable laws and best corporate governance practices, wherever we operate.
 It is a core aspect of our mission to act with integrity in all of our operations.
-The Board expects all employees to comply with both the letter and spirit of the law and governance codes.
+The Board expects all employees and contractors to comply with both the letter and spirit of the law and governance codes.